E-commerce

 Can a user have multiple roles?

 Yes.
-Shopify states that one or more roles can be assigned to a user or a POS staff member; permissions are then applied consistently with the combined roles.
-Check the cumulative effect to avoid expanding the scope too much.
+Shopify indicates that one or more roles can be assigned to a user or to a POS staff member; permissions are then applied consistently with the combined roles.
+Check the cumulative effect to avoid broadening the scope too much.

-It structures them: permissions are carried by roles, which you assign to users.
-This is more maintainable than heterogeneous individual settings.
+They structure them: permissions are carried by roles, which you assign to users.
+It's more maintainable than heterogeneous individual settings.

 Does the Basic plan allow custom roles?

-According to the help documentation, custom store roles are not available on Basic or Starter plans; other plans outside Basic/Starter can benefit from them (subject to the general Shopify terms applicable to your account).
+According to the help, custom store roles are not available on Basic or Starter plans; other plans outside Basic/Starter can benefit from them (subject to the Shopify terms and conditions applicable to your account).

 Who can create or modify roles?

-On a single non-Plus store, the owner and users with the Administrator role; in an organization or on Plus, the organization roles listed in the “Required permissions” section of the role management page.
+On a single non-Plus store, the owner and users with the Administrator role; in an organization or Plus, the organization roles listed in the "Required permissions" section of the manage roles page.

 Create POS roles if your channel and POS Pro subscription allow it; separate checkout and management profiles according to your procedures.

-Limiting access to customer data to people who need it aligns with the CNIL’s minimization principle, which should be documented in your internal policy and processing records.
+Limiting access to customer data to those who need it aligns with the data minimization principle of the CNIL, to be documented in your internal policy and your processing records.

 Third-party apps in roles?

-When creating a role, the App permissions section allows you to restrict visible apps if the role category allows it: useful for limiting exposure to sensitive connectors (email, ERP, support).
-Check the availability of this section in your plan and category context.
+When creating a role, the Application permissions section allows you to restrict visible apps if the role category allows it: useful for limiting exposure to sensitive connectors (email, ERP, support).
+Check whether this section is available in your plan and category context.

-How do you test a new role without risking production?
+How can you test a new role without risking production?

-Use a development store or a test account with fictitious data, assign the role being designed, and run a business checklist (create a test order, try accessing Payment settings, etc.).
-Document gaps before switching to the live store.
+Use a development store or a test account with fictitious data, assign it the role being designed, and run a business checklist (create a test order, try to access Payment settings, etc.).
+Document the gaps before switching to the real store.

 March 25, 2025